There’s durable aircraft and then there’s DURABLE aircraft.

 “Our products are being used to improve models of hurricanes and wildfires,” notes Jack Elston, founder and CEO of Black Swift Technologies.
 “It's exciting to help support research which can have a significant impact on safety and preventing property loss."

 When designing their aircraft, BST engineers need to consider the resistance to extreme temperatures, high winds and unpredictable atmospheric conditions.
-(The photo at the top of this blog shows the company’s S2 research drone prepared for launch near Fissure 8 of Hawaii’s Kilauea Volcano eruption in June 2018).

 “For the volcano applications, we have to worry about sulfuric acid.
 It will corrode bolts and many other parts rather quickly,” Elston says.
 “After just one mission through volcano plumes, we’ve seen aircraft come back looking like they've been sitting outside for 15 years because everything is just rusted and falling apart.”